dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

+Gefallen
+  - This is the name I have given my design.
+I dont know if I will change it.
+At this point I am very happy with it.
+But it is in german and I dont know if thats allowed.

 I have based my letters around the gothic style of lettering.
-I will try use an arc, triangle and a line to do this.

-I am currnetly completing my Alphabet I have now progressed to the O, i will complete the alphabet then go back through it to see if I can improve any that a weaker than others.
+I will try use an arc, triangle and a line to do this I have found these can portray the type of lettering I want.
+I have also chosen these in particular because of their link to the deathly hallows from harry potter.
+I like to try and encorporate other intrests of mine like this as it gets me more interested in my own work.
+It means I want to do it and have it do well as it has more of a connection to meand I will enjoy working on it more.

+I have completed the alphabet and am happy with he majrity of the lettering.
+I still want to tweak a few things and play around with different colour options to see which works best.
+I might also might draw this from harry potter but will have to experiment to see if the colouring works.
 I have got the transition to work but want to experiment with it to get the arc to transition smoother.

 I have twelve paramaters fore ach of my letters;